KIRAGU-MWAURA/Introductory-Course-Metagenomics-Data-Analysis-Curriculum/README.md

 ## ALPHA AND BETA DIVERSITY ANALYSIS

 <details>

 <summary>Computing the core metrics </summary>

-**ALPHA DIVERSITY**
+ALPHA DIVERSITY
-This refers to the diversity within a single sample
+- This refers to the diversity within a single sample

-**BETA DIVERSITY**
+BETA DIVERSITY
-This refers to diverstity between different samples
+- This refers to diverstity between different samples

+**Computing the core metrics**

 - Here we use the `core-metrics-phylogenetic` command which computes several alpha and beta diversity metrics, and generates principle coordinates analysis (PCoA) plots using Emperor for each of the beta diversity metrics.
 - An important parameter that should be provided is the `--p-sampling-depth` because most of the diversity metrics are sensitve to the sampling depth. if for example you choose a sampling depth of 500 any sample below 500 will be dropped from the analysis.
 - The value for the sampling depth can be chosen by looking at the `table.qzv` html file in the interactive sample detail tab.